-- (1) The pro forma balance sheet data give effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 174,783,481 shares of our common stock upon the closing of this offering, (ii) the automatic conversion of the outstanding warrant to purchase shares of Series A convertible preferred stock into a warrant to purchase shares of common stock and the resulting reclassification of the warrant liability to additional paid-in capital, (iii) the vesting of performance-based stock option awards with vesting conditions that are contingent upon the closing of this offering and the resulting recognition of equity-based compensation expense, and (iv) the increase in other expense related to contingent payable upon the closing of this offering and the reclassification of such payables to current liabilities. - (2) The pro forma as adjusted balance sheet data give further effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated of the price range set for the price range - (3) We define working capital as current assets less current liabilities.
+- (1) The pro forma balance sheet data give effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 18,398,248 shares of our common stock upon the closing of this offering, (ii) the automatic conversion of the outstanding warrant to purchase shares of Series A convertible preferred stock into a warrant to purchase shares of common stock and the resulting reclassification of the warrant liability to additional paid-in capital, (iii) the vesting of performance-based stock option awards with vesting conditions that are contingent upon the closing of this offering and the resulting recognition of equity-based compensation expense, and (iv) the increase in other expense related to contingent payments payable upon the closing of this offering, excluding any impact from the September 2021 amendment to our loan and security agreement with PacWest, and the reclassification of such payables to current liabilities. - (2) The pro forma as adjusted balance sheet data give further effect to our issuance and sale of 7,353,000 shares of our common stock in this offering at the initial public offering price of \$16.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (3) We define working capital as current assets less current liabilities.
 See our consolidated financial statements and related notes appearing elsewhere in this prospectus for further details regarding our current assets and current liabilities.